CodeTile/AdventureWorksDemo/README.md

 For standard TDD testing this project will use nUnit.
 #### Integration testing
 For integration testing this project will use the SpecFlow replacment [reqnroll](https://reqnroll.net/).
-It will also require a database and access to a MS-SQL database with a backup file that can be accessed by both the project and the database.
+It will also require a database and access to docker.

 ### References